0fajarpurnama0/0fajarpurnama0.github.io/_posts/2020-09-26-upgrading-old-moodle-guide-to-latest-version - Copy.md

 mysql -u root -p yourpassword < data.sql
 </pre>

-If it’s asking for more php dependencies then install for example if it asks for php curl then “apt install php5.6-curl”.
+If it's asking for more php dependencies then install for example if it asks for php curl then “apt install php5.6-curl”.
 Login to your administrator account again after finishing.

 ## Upgrade to Moodle 2.2